jonathanforhan/avr-pi/README.md

 ## Build

-All build command should be run from project root directory
+All build commands should be run from project root directory

 ### Dependencies